scikit-learn-contrib/metric-learn/doc/preprocessor.rst

 Filling this argument allows them to take more compact input representation when fitting, predicting etc...

-Two types of objects can be put in this argument:
+If ``preprocessor=None``, no preprocessor will be used and the user must provide the classical representation to the fit/predict/score/etc... methods of the estimators (see the documentation of the particular estimator to know what type of input it accepts).
+Otherwise, two types of objects can be put in this
+argument:

 Array-like
 ----------